 Method 6: Power Cycle Home Network

 When the internet is not working on the smart TV.
 It could be possible the information is unable to load on the smart TV.
 However, you should verify the internet is working on your smart TV.
-If the internet connection is poor or not working, power cycle home network.
+If the internet connection is poor or not working, power cycle the home network.

 To do that, unplug the router/modem from the wall outlet.
 Ensure all the components are disconnected from electricity.
 For that, wait for a few minutes.
-Afterward, plug into a wall outlet and check if the issue still persists.
+Afterward, plug it into a wall outlet and check if the issue still persists.

 Method 7: Turn off VPN